ubc-library-rc/IntroR/content/Concepts.md

 ### Package
 As introduced earlier, R is powerful partially because it is extensible by installing additional packages quickly.
 In R, a **package** is a collection of functions, data, and documentation.

 Packages can be installed using the `install.packages()` function, which downloads the package from a repository and installs it on your system.
 Once a package is installed, its functions and data can be loaded into the R environment using the `library()` function.
-Once the package is installed, you do not need to install it again, but you do need to library it again in order to use the function from the packaage every time when you restart the RStudio.
-If you want use a function from a package without library it, you can use the double colon operator, for example, `dplyr::filter()`, where `dplyr` is the package name, and `filter()` is a function from the package.
+You do not need to install a package repeatedly, but you do need to library it again in order to use it every time when you restart the RStudio.
+If you want to use a function from a package without library it, you can use the double colon operator, for example, `dplyr::filter()`, where `dplyr` is the package name, and `filter()` is a function from the package.

 ### Practice 2
 The `tidyverse` is a collection of popular R packages for data manipulation and visualization.
 Use the following commands to install and load the `tidyverse` package: